Skip to main content

 CSD 343.
 Language Development.
 3 Credits.

 The nature and development of linguistic content, form, and use from birth to adulthood are studied relative to the development of communication and speech; relative to cognitive, social, and physical development; and relative to cultural diversity.
-Prerequisites or Corequisites: ENGL 209, PSYC 250, and CSD 340; or equivalents.
+Corequisite: ENGL 209 and PSYC 250 or equivalents.
 F.

 CSD 340.
 Normal Language Structure.
 3 Credits.

 The purpose of this course is to learn to analyze the grammar of English, focusing on morphology and syntax.
-The knowledge gained will serve as a foundation for the analysis of normal and impaired language.
+The knowledge gained will serve as a foundation for analysis of normal and disordered language.
 Prerequisite: ENGL 209 or equivalent.
 S.

 CSD 431.
 Introduction to Audiology.
 3 Credits.